arduino/nina-fw/README.md

 # Adafruit fork of the Arduino NINA-W102 firmware

 This is the Adafruit fork of the Arduino NINA-W102 firmware.
-The original GitHub repository is located at https://github.com/arduino/nina-fw
+The original repository is located at https://github.com/arduino/nina-fw

 This firmware uses [Espressif's IDF](https://github.com/espressif/esp-idf)